Smokejumper: Safety record

+According to the 2020 National Smokejumper Program End of Year Summary published by the USFS, an American smokejumper in 2020 had a 99.75% chance of landing free of injury.
+This is attributed to the rigorous registry of injuries in the past 28 years, when these databases were created.
+By documenting the rate, severity, and cause of each incident, the USFS has been able to eliminate hazards and create better training.

-Jump injuries are infrequent, and smokejumper personnel take deliberate precautions before deciding whether to jump a particular fire.
+Jump injuries are infrequent.
+The National Interagency Fire Center (NIFC) states injuries occur once for every 909 jumps - a rate of 0.11%.
+Smokejumper personnel take deliberate precautions before deciding whether to jump a particular fire.
 Multiple factors are analyzed, and then a decision is made as to whether jumping the fire is safe.
 Bases tend to look for highly motivated individuals who are in superior shape and have the ability to think independently and react to changing environments rapidly.
 Many smokejumpers have previous experience as hotshots, who provide a strong foundation of wildland firefighting experience and physical conditioning.

-Smokejumper crews

-As of August, 2021, nine smokejumper crews operate in the United States.
-Seven are operated by the United States Forest Service (USFS), and two are operated by the Bureau of Land Management (BLM).

-Operated by the United States Forest Service:

-Northwestthe Redmond Smokejumpers in Redmond, Oregon. the North Cascades Smokejumpers in Winthrop, Washington.

-Northern Californiathe Region 5 Smokejumpers in Redding, California.

-Northern Rockiesthe Missoula Smokejumpers in Missoula, Montana. the Grangeville Smokejumpers in Grangeville, Idaho. the West Yellowstone Smokejumpers in West Yellowstone, Montana.

-Great Basinthe McCall Smokejumpers in McCall, Idaho.